usedtoliveonmars/myportfolio/index.md

 ## Welcome to My Portfolio!

+**I am revamping this page, please be patient while it is under construction.**

 Here you can read my [resume][resume] and find my [contact info][contactme]!
 Make sure to drop by and read [about][about] this page!
 I have a real passion for **Web Development**, I want to create things that people will see and use on a daily basis and wont think twice about it.

 Many websites like Facebook have become more than just something to pass the time, but something that you use everyday, seemlessly!
 I worked with an **[Automated Test Bench][rtcass]** that would run a series of tests on components of the aircraft.
 Those tests where preprogrammed in **[ATLAS][atlas]** code, if it had not been for age (considering these have been around from the 90s) the tests would just work in the background and maintainers wouldn't think a thing about them!